It wouldn’t do

 is gathered up in bales together,

-in melodies, and gently tethered.
+in melodies, and gently tethered,

 Her words redound the gales of air

-then from the music of her laughter
+then from her laughter’s music,

-all at once, lyrics are there.
+all at oncelyrics are there.

-So, her laughter has an overture
+So, her laughter has its overture,

-its denouement, its quiet end,
+its denouement, and a quiet end,

 when her slowly fading singing,

-and, yet even as silence tries,
+even as outside a silence tries,

 to eclipse her choir inside from sight,

-her laughter is more gorgeous still
+Her laughter is more gorgeous still

 than any words I could ever write.